OndrejSladky/fmsi/README.md

 Index (`./ms-index index`) recognizes the following arguments:

+- `-p path_to_fasta` - The path to the fasta file with masked superstring to be indexed.
+This is a required argument.
-- `-k value_of_k` - the size of one k-mer.
+- `-k value_of_k`    - The size of one k-mer.
 If not provided k is computed from the masked superstring under the assumption that the last run of zeros has length k-1.
-- `-l value_of_l` - the size of l for which a mask is computed from the mask for k. l should not be greater than k.
+- `-l value_of_l`    - The size of l for which a mask is computed from the mask for k. l should not be greater than k.
 This argument can be provided multiple times.

-Additionally, the last argument is the path to the fasta file containing the masked superstring to be indexed.

-For example: `./ms-index index -k 13 spneumoniae.fa`
+For example: `./ms-index index -p spneumoniae.fa -k 13 -l 12 -l 11`

 ### Query

-Index (`./ms-index index`) return whether the provided $k$-mer is in the masked superstring or not.
+Query (`./ms-index index`) return whether the provided $k$-mer is in the masked superstring or not.
 Note that `./ms-index index` must be run on the provided fasta file beforehand.

+It recognizes the following arguments:

+- `-p path_to_fasta` - The path to the fasta file from which the index was created.
-It recognizes the optional parameter `f` which is the function to determine whether a $k$-mer is represented based on the number of set and unset occurrences.
+- `-f function`      - A function to determine whether a $k$-mer is represented based on the number of set and unset occurrences.
 The recognized functions are following:
+  - `or`  - Consider $k$-mer represented when any of its occurrences is set.
+This is the default function.

-- `default` -- Assume that all occurrence are either set or unset and determined the presence by arbitrary occurrence.
+  - `all` - Assume that all occurrences are either set or unset and determine the presence by arbitrary occurrence.
-- `or` -- Consider $k$-mer represented when any of its occurence is set.
-- `and` -- Consider $k$-mer represented when all its occurrences are set.
+  - `and` - Consider $k$-mer represented when all its occurrences are set.
-- `or` -- Consider $k$-mer represented an odd number of occurences is set.
+  - `xor` - Consider $k$-mer represented when an odd number of occurrences is set.
-- `X-Y` (where X and Y can be any integers)-- Consider $k$-mer represented when its number of set occurrences is between X and Y (inclusive).
+  - `X-Y` (where X and Y can be any integers) - Consider $k$-mer represented when its number of set occurrences is between X and Y (inclusive).

-It then takes two positional arguments, the fasta file and the queried $k$-mer.
+It then takes one positional argument - the queried $k$-mer.

-For example: `./ms-index query spneumoniae.fa ACGT`
+For example: `./ms-index query -p spneumoniae.fa -f xor ACGT`

 ### Clean

-Clean (`./ms-index clean`) recognizes one positional argument - the path to the fasta file.
+Clean (`./ms-index clean`) recognizes the following arguments:

+- `-p path_to_fasta` - The path to the fasta from which the index was created.
+This is a required argument.

 ## How to test